 “Even the most timid dog can leap a six-foot fence if he’s spooked by loud noises,” says Dr. Pamela Reid, Vice President of the ASPCA Animal Behavior Center on the organization’s website.
 If your dog shows signs of distress from boisterous revelers, Dr. Reid suggests giving him a Kong toy stuffed with peanut butter.
 “The persistent licking should calm his nerves,” she says.

-1. Secure them safely: Doors are usually open, so set up a special room or other closed space, with water, a few grains of kibble a favorite toy.
+- Secure them safely: Doors are usually open, so set up a special room or other closed space, with water, a few grains of kibble a favorite toy.
+Use a Portable Pop-up Kennel to keep them contained.